 The deck size of the mower is an important consideration in this regard.
-For instance, the electric mowers generally have small deck size.
+For instance, the electric mowers generally have a small deck size.
 This means it has a smaller cutting width.
 If your yard is larger than 1/4th of an acre, it is recommended to choose a petrol mower with a cutting width of 50cm or higher.

 Noise and Emissions

 If you are on the eco-friendly side, the electric mower is surely a possession.
-They are not only free of pollutant harmful gases but also give you noiseless user experience.
+They are not only free of pollutant harmful gases but also give you a noiseless user experience.
 So if you are in search of equipment free of noise and emission issues, go for the electric models.

 Despite the advantage of low sound and emissions, battery disposal may be an issue for electric mower owners.
 It is not an environment-friendly option.

 Petrol mowers undoubtedly produce a lot of noise often up to 95 decibels or even more.
-It is recommended to wear ear protection accessories to stay safe from the damage.
+It is recommended to wear ear protection accessories to stay safe from damage.

 When petrol burns, it will obviously liberate a considerable amount of toxic fumes.
-Running the petrol mower for an hour can produce enough of harmful gases as by a car during a 100-mile trip.
+Running the petrol mower for an hour can produce enough harmful gases as by a car during a 100-mile trip.
 For those who do not desire to pollute the lawn and home premises can rather opt for the electric mower.